Beveridgean Unemployment Gap: Unemployment gap in the United States, 1951--2019

-To estimate the recruiting cost we use the 1997 National Employer Survey.
-In the survey, the Census Bureau asked 4,500 establishments about their recruiting process, and found that firms spend 2.5\% of their labor costs on recruiting \cp{V10}.
-This means that in 1997, $\k v = 2.5\% \times (1-u)$.
-In 1997, the average vacancy rate is 3.3\% and the average unemployment rate is 4.9\% (figure~\ref{f:beveridge}).
-Hence, we find that the recruiting cost in 1997 is $\k = 2.5\% \times (1-4.9\%) / 3.3\% = 0.72$.
-Since there is no other comprehensive measure of recruiting cost in the United States, we assume that the recruiting cost remains at its 1997 value over the entire 1951--2019 period.
+\paragraph{Comparison with estimates of the matching elasticity} In the DMP model, the Beveridge elasticity is directly related to the matching elasticity.
+Using \eqref{e:epsilonDmp}, we find that our estimates of the Beveridge elasticity translate into estimates of the matching elasticity between $0.39$ and $0.49$, with an average of $0.44$ over 1951--2019 (figure~\ref{f:eta}).
+These estimates of the matching elasticity fall squarely in the range of estimates obtained with aggregate US data, which spans $0.30$--$0.76$.\footnote{\ct[table~1]{BD89} obtain estimates of the matching elasticity between $0.32$ and $0.60$. \ct[table~1]{BlF97} obtain estimates between $0.54$ and $0.76$. \ct[p.~32]{S05} obtains an estimate of $0.72$. \ct[p.~638]{RS10} obtain an estimate of $0.58$.
+Last, \ct[p.~444]{BJP11} obtain an estimate of $0.30$.}

-\subsection{Social value of nonwork ($\z$)}
+\subsection{Social value of nonwork}

-To estimate the social value of nonwork, we rely on the work of \ct{BM15} and \ct{MP19}.
+We measure the social value of nonwork in the United States from revealed-preference estimates.

-Using military administrative data covering 1993--2004, \name{BM15} study how servicemembers' reenlistment choice is influenced by unemployment.
-This choice allows them to estimate the dollar value of the utility loss caused by higher unemployment during the transition to civilian life, and compare it to the earnings loss caused by higher unemployment.
-They find that during unemployment home production, recreation, and public benefits offset between 13\% and 35\% of lost earnings.
+\paragraph{Revealed-preference estimates} Using administrative data from the US military, \ct{BM15} study how servicemembers choose between reenlisting and leaving the military.
+The choices allow them to estimate the utility loss caused by unemployment during the transition to civilian life.
+They find that home production, recreation, and public benefits during unemployment offset between $13\%$ and $35\%$ of the earnings loss caused by unemployment.

-Using a large field experiment, \name{MP19} study how unemployed job applicants choose between randomized wage-hour bundles.
-These choices imply that the value of home production and recreation during unemployment amounts to 58\% of predicted earnings.
+Using a large field experiment in the United States, \ct{MP19} study how unemployed job applicants choose between randomized wage-hour bundles.
+The choices imply that home production and recreation during unemployment are worth $58\%$ of predicted earnings.

+\paragraph{Translating revealed-preference estimates into social values of nonwork} Next, we translate these estimates into social values of nonwork.
+We ignore the fact that employed and unemployed workers value consumption differently, which allows us to measure workers' contribution to welfare directly from their productivity, at home or at work.\footnote{\ct{LS20} provide revealed-preference evidence on the difference between the marginal values of consumption for unemployed and employed workers.
+This evidence could be combined with the methodology of \ct{LMS15} to measure the social value of nonwork when unemployed workers are imperfectly insured.} For unemployed workers, the contribution to social welfare should not include unemployment benefits, which are just transfers.